Reporting a Claim

 For travel claims:

 - medical claims should be reported to Comcare in the first instance.
-Comcare manages workers' compensation claims and rehabilitation under the Safety Rehabilitation and Compensation Act 1988 for Australian government employees.
+Comcare is responsible for managing workers' compensation claims and rehabilitation under the Safety Rehabilitation and Compensation Act 1988 for Australian Government employees.

 Management of claims - Comcover

-Once Comcover has accepted a claim, it assumes responsibility for managing the claim, including managing any litigation that may arise as a consequence of that claim.
+Once Comcover has accepted a claim, we assume responsibility for managing the claim, including managing any litigation that may arise as a consequence of that claim.
 All claims are managed in accordance with the Legal Services Directions 2005, which can be found at the Attorney-General's Department website.

-Management of liability claims typically involves management of litigation and where appropriate the appointment of a legal provider from the current Comcover Legal Panel.
-A new Comcover Legal Panel was announced in May 2009 comprising of the following firms:
+Management of liability claims typically involves management of litigation.
+Where appropriate, appointment of a legal provider should be from the Comcover Legal Services Parcelling Arrangement (CLSPA).

-Comcover Member Services is responsible for appointing the most appropriate legal services provider from the panel in consultation with the Fund Member and Comcover.
-Fund Members who appoint legal advisers before reporting a claim to Comcover and without consulting Comcover Member Services will not be reimbursed for the costs incurred.
+Comcover is responsible for appointing the most appropriate legal services provider from the CLSPA in consultation with the Fund Member and Comcover.
+Fund Members who appoint legal advisers before reporting a claim to Comcover and without consulting Comcover will not be reimbursed for the costs incurred.